← All guides

 Government surplus is almost always pickup-only, so the platform with the best deal is useless if the item sits three states away.
 The closest auctions to you are usually the ones worth bidding on - you can inspect before you buy, and you avoid the cost and hassle of long-distance transport.
 That makes location the most important filter, regardless of which site a listing came from.

 The catch is that each platform handles location differently, and most do it poorly - GovDeals, Public Surplus, and GSA all make you search by seller or region rather than by distance from where you live.
-Because GovAuctions pulls every platform into one index, you can filter all of them by ZIP code and distance at once: open the feed, enter your ZIP, and set a radius (25, 50, or 100 miles).
+Searching all 16 platforms in one index lets you filter every one of them by ZIP code and distance at once: open the feed, enter your ZIP, and set a radius (25, 50, or 100 miles).
 Listings are sorted by how close the pickup location is, so the auctions you can actually collect surface first.

 If you'd rather start from a category or a known target, we keep dedicated local landing pages: